Kristina01111000/notesforresume/README.md

 - add my talk above to the home page, edit it so it fits better
 - need to figure out the theme, maybe just nuke the site and restart it
 - site updates are an issue, deleted some old themes
+- deleted the contact form, need a new one, just use the wp one

 Ai talk notes:
 what do i think?